-The following factors currently affect the Agency and were considered in developing the Fiscal Year 2021-22 budget.
+The following factors currently affect the Agency and were considered in developing the Fiscal Year 2023-24 budget.

-- Anticipated groundwater pumping volume based on conservative historical averages, rather than based on Fiscal Year 2019-20 and 2020-21 pumping volumes. - Anticipated timing of grant reimbursements, which occur approximately six months after the end of the quarterly reporting period. - Professional services to finish preparation of the GSP were estimated based on work completed in Fiscal Year 2019-20 and anticipated remaining work in Fiscal Year 2020-21 necessary to finalize, adopt, and submit the GSP by January 31.
-2022. - Professional services anticipated for GSP implementation activities beginning in 2022, including preparation and submittal of the first required GSP annual report and other miscellaneous implementation activities. - Budgeted groundwater extraction fee rates are \$59 per acre foot for Fiscal Year 2021-22.
+- Anticipated groundwater pumping volume based on conservative historical averages, rather than based on Fiscal Year 2021-22 and 2022-23 pumping volumes. - Professional services anticipated for GSP implementation activities including preparation and submittal of the GSP annual report and other miscellaneous implementation activities. - Budgeted groundwater extraction fee rates are \$97 per acre foot for Fiscal Year 2023-24.